top of page

 Presently, she is the owner and operator of Bennu Health and Wellness, a youth social-emotional learning platform, and the founder and chair of Feniks Foundation, a non-profit organization committed to optimizing our youth's developmental process through community engagement.
 She played a key role in developing and implementing academic, Second Step, and Social Emotional Learning programs at Mansion Day School, Millennium Community Schools, Hilltop Y.M.C.A., and Central Community House, significantly benefiting the youth that she served.

 She became part of the Heartland family in September 2021.
 Shelia is deeply passionate about helping young people develop, enhance, and advocate for their social and emotional well-being.
-Shelia Sales is a resident of Columbus, Ohio.
-She is the mother of 2 outstanding sons, Shalil Tillman (27) and Shamar Hutchinson (25).
+Shelia is a resident of Columbus, Ohio and is the mother of two outstanding sons.

 IMG_2004_edited.jpg